jiaayyi/DAC-Curriculum/DAC-001_Intro_To_Python/readme.md

-#today we learn git and we messed up
+#today we learn git and we messed upgggggggg